legendarycode3/blockchain-development-documentary-guide/README.md

 		security tools to build, manage, and audit decentralized applications.
 It specializes in securing onchain finance with audits and Defender, an operations platform for automating, monitoring, and upgrading contracts. </br>

-        4) Chainlink: A  decentralized oracle network , that connects smart contract to real-world data and off-chain system.
+        4) Chainlink: Is a   decentralized oracle network , that connects smart contract to real-world data and off-chain system.
 		Chainlink is the industry-standard, decentralized oracle network enabling blockchain smart contracts to securely connect with real-world data, events, and off-chain payments.
-Founded in 2017, it enables hybrid smart contracts to access external data sources, powering DeFi, banking (via SWIFT/CCIP), and tokenized assets with
+Founded in 2017, it enables hybrid smart contracts to access external data sources, powering DeFi, banking (via SWIFT/CCIP), and tokenized assets with high reliability and security. </br>

       ☑️ Wallats:   ---